Juniper-SE/vmm-v3-script/Doc/README.md

 The latest version for paramiko (version 4.0.0), support for DSSKey has been deprecated.

-The problem is pyez 2.7.4 still use DSSKey when it uses the paramiko modules.
+The problem is ncclient 0.6.15 which is required for ansible for junos,  still use DSSKey when it uses the paramiko modules. so you need to upgrade ncclient to version 0.7.0, but during the upgrade, you may encounter the following message

-Until this is fixed, please use the previous version of paramiko. in my lab, I am using paramiko 3.5.1
+       Installing collected packages: ncclient
+         Attempting uninstall: ncclient
+           Found existing installation: ncclient 0.6.15
+           Uninstalling ncclient-0.6.15:
+              Successfully uninstalled ncclient-0.6.15
+       ERROR: pip's dependency resolver does not currently take into account all the packages that are installed.
+This behaviour is the source of the following dependency conflicts. junos-eznc 2.7.4 requires ncclient==0.6.15, but you have ncclient 0.7.0 which is incompatible.
+       Successfully installed ncclient-0.7.0

 ## update on the script
 new features has been added into the scripts :